funkepunkemonke/HONORS391/index.md

 If your Google search is unsuccessful, you may want to ask other R users for help.
 There are different places where you can ask for help.
-During this workshop, don't hesitate to talk to your neighbor, compare your answers, and ask for help.
-You might also be interested in organizing regular meetings following the workshop to keep learning from each other.
+During this class, don't hesitate to talk to your neighbor, compare your answers, and ask for help.
+You might also be interested in organizing regular meetings following the class to keep learning from each other.
 If you have a friend or colleague with more experience than you, they might also be able and willing to help you.

 Besides that, there are a few places on the internet that provide help: